jortsmoder/wikiofdark.art/docs/index.md

 #### Leucine and Argenine
 Leucine and Argenine have been shown to be effective at activating mTOR, a kinase that stimulates lipid synthesis and cell growth.
 I haven't looked deeply into this.

+#### Growth Hormones and Various Peptides

+There exist various other peptides and growth hormone related products that may help.
+I do not feel confident reccomending these as I have not read up on them (todo.)
+See the [section on these](#other-chemicals) for more info.

 ### Things to Avoid

 #### Alcohol Consumption